 Mummert’s odyssey into television production took off in the early 90’s when he started a production communications business in his “spare time.”
 Some of his clients included General Motors, The US Army, Kraft Foods, Nike and many well-known TV and film production companies.
 In 1994, he moved into the realm of producing, writing, directing, shooting, and editing.
 This all began with creating safety and training videos for the Phoenix Fire Department.
 In 1997, he took over the job as managing director of the Phoenix Fire Television Network.
 With the help of many, he created the program, Phoenix Fire Works in 1998, which would ultimately fill a void in educating and informing the public about topical Fire Department related issues.
 Thanks to an excellent collaborating production team, this program has won critical acclaim and has won or been nominated for many major awards, including the Rocky Mountain Emmy.

 In 2001 he was elected to the Board of Governors for the Rocky Mountain/Southwest Chapter of the National Academy of Television Arts and Sciences (NATAS).
 He currently serves as the Chapter President and National Trustee.
 Doug is also honored to be the Chair of The NATAS Foundation and is leading the efforts to start a foundation for his region.

 He is a past or present member of the Arizona Production Association, International Television Association (ITVA), National Information Officers Association (NIOA), and the Public Relations Society of America (PRSA).

 In service to his local community, he is the Chairman and President of the Phoenix Fire Foundation, the non-profit arm of the Phoenix Fire Department.
-Doug also enjoys serving on the boards for Arizona Search Dogs and the March of Dimes in Arizona.
+Doug also enjoys serving on the board for Arizona Search Dogs.

 He enjoys spending time with family & friends, traveling and supporting many other charitable/community causes, as time permits.